ncsa/Delta_doc/docs/source/user_guide/ood/code-server.rst

       :alt: Open OnDemand My Interactive Sessions screen showing the Code Server session status: "Your session is currently starting...Please be patient as this process can take a few minutes."
       :width: 500

 #.
-Once your session has started, click **Connect to VS Code** to launch your Jupyter Lab environment.
+Once your session has started, click **Connect to VS Code** to launch your VS Code environment.
 Note, this may take a few minutes.

    .. figure:: ../images/ood/vs-code-connect.png
-      :alt: Open OnDemand My Interactive Sessions screen showing the Jupyter Lab session with the Connect to VS Code button.
+      :alt: Open OnDemand My Interactive Sessions screen showing the Code Server session with the Connect to VS Code button.
       :width: 500

 #.
 You are now in your VS Code environment on Delta.
 You can view the time remaining on your interactive sessions by clicking **My Interactive Sessions** in the Open OnDemand dashboard.